DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 A simple guide for setting up roles and channels for the commands to work as intended

-- The `divine-council` channel should be only be useable by serverMods as it is the channel required for using the Divine Council commands.
+- The `divine-council` channel must be only be useable by server mods as it is the channel required for using the Divine Council commands.

 - When creating the roles for the commands, make sure to determine which roles have which effects.
-The effects will be entirely up to the ones setting it up, so know that this RPG is best when each role has a specific effect on the one carrying it.
+The effects will be entirely up to the ones setting it up, so know that **Dyno RPG** is intended to apply specific effects to each role.

 - The `Adventurer` role is the base role for playing Dyno RPG.

 - The channel `the-crypt` was created for use with the `Deceased` role.
 All people who carry this role are to be considered dead and are only able to continue chatting in here until they have been raised.
-This channel should be hidden by default to all except the `Deceased` and the `divine-council`.
+This channel must be hidden by default to all except the `Deceased` and the `divine-council`.

 ## Dyno RPG Commands